 IMPORTANT CORRECTION We learned just now that the HT erroneously published that TPS has 20 new reported cases of COVID.
 This data is highly incorrect.
 We actually reported ONE new case of an asymptomatic student, who has not had close contact with any other student or with any adult member of our school community.
 The HT apologizes for the glitch in their online reporting system, which accidentally inserted an incorrect number.
 They will be printing a correction.
 TPS will always be completely transparent about COVID data and about all other aspects of our school.
 Our appreciation to those who contacted us with concern!

-Hello TPS Families!
-This week's Update just landed in your in-boxes, and it is chock full of very important information.
-We hope that you will have the opportunity to take a look at it today!
-Wishing you a beautiful and safe Sunday.
+Good Morning, TPS Families!
+This week's Update has just landed in in-boxes.
+Please take a look at your earliest convenience.
+Wishing you a beautiful and safe Sunday!

 We are searching for outstanding teacher candidates for next school year! https://www.theprojectschool.org/article/414808